 There’s also a bit of psychology at play: buying a nonrefundable plane ticket locks you in to the trip; there’s no more wavering or waffling about whether and when you’re going to go.
 That kind of commitment is satisfying.
 But you can – and should – find another way to make yourself commit to a trip before you pull the trigger on a plane ticket.

 If you’re not convinced that early plane-ticket-commitment is a problem, consider this tale of woe: I had a client ask me to book international plane tickets for them.
 They were specific about the cities and dates, and they didn’t want my help with any other pieces of the trip, which led me (reasonably) to believe that they already had their entire itinerary planned.
-But after the plane tickets were booked, it came out that they hadn’t planned the rest of the trip at all, and they subsequently changed their minds multiple times about where they going.
+But after the plane tickets were booked, it came out that they hadn’t planned the rest of the trip at all, and they subsequently changed their minds multiple times about where they were going.
 The end result was that they had to take an extra, completely unnecessary flight just to accommodate the original plane tickets.
 Being the itinerary perfectionist that I am, this kind of avoidable hassle causes me almost physical pain.